 This report explores the state of pre-licensing nursing education in Connecticut.
 The report was created in collaboration with the Connecticut League for Nursing (CLN).
 The data used in this Nursing Education Report was created from an annual survey the CLN disseminated to all the nursing schools and programs in Connecticut, and includes information and demographics about students and faculty.
 It focuses on Registered Nursing (RN) and Licensed Practical Nursing (LPN) programs.

-The survey data was collected and analyzed in 2020, and published in August 2020.
+The survey data was collected and analyzed in 2020, published in August 2020, and amended in July 2021 to correct student demographics.
 See 2017 survey data analysis here.

 In 2019, there were twenty-eight (28) accredited RN Pre-licensure program options in Connecticut.
 Of those,